 Prerequisites: Phys 335, 351

 To be studied are: Maxwell’s equations; wave equations for dielectrics and conductors; reflection; refraction; interference; diffraction; guided waves; and radiation.
-Taught in the spring semester in even years.

 Prerequisites: Phys 342

 Additional topics in quantum mechanics, depending upon student interests.
 Possible topics include addition of angular momenta, applications of perturbation theory, scattering theory, and relativistic quantum mechanics.
-Taught in the spring semester in odd years.

 Prerequisite: Phys 351